VIDAKHOSHPEY22/Racing-car-game/Checklist.md

 - [x] Improve overall appearance and visuals
 - [x] Bring gameplay up to Atari standard
 - [x] Add obstacles to increase difficulty
+- [x] Fix HUD hearts should look like ♥
+- [x] Performance Improvements to make gameplay smoother
+- [x] for HUD Menu on bootup it should have arrow keys ← and →

 ---